Skins (British TV series): Series 6

 In "Nick", Nick struggles to find money to pay for Russian gangsters to smuggle Matty back into England, all the while struggling with his feelings for Franky.
-After emotionally pouring his heart out to her during an argument in a nightclub toilet, he subsequently blows the deal.
-But, to his happiness, Franky finally reciprocates his feelings, and they form a relationship.
-In "Alo", Alo is finally forced to grow up when, in his effort to put his failed relationship with Mini behind him, he has sex with a girl named Poppy Champion (Holly Earl) who he did not initially know to be underage.
+After emotionally pouring his heart out to her during an argument in a nightclub toilet, he subsequently blows the deal, but, to his happiness, Franky finally reciprocates his feelings, and they form a relationship.
+In "Alo", Alo is finally forced to grow up when, in his effort to put his failed relationship with Mini behind him, he has sex with a girl named Poppy Champion (Holly Earl), whom he did not initially know to be underage.

 Poppy reports him to the police when he breaks up with her.
-Although charges are eventually dropped, he and Mini are forced further apart than ever before.
+Although charges are eventually dropped, he and Mini are forced farther apart than ever before.
 "Liv" focuses on Liv's isolation.
 Since meeting Alex, she has been 'dealing' with Grace's death by going out, partying, drinking, and staying at Alex's house instead of her own home.
-Alex leaves Bristol one weekend, and Liv finds that—aside from her sister Maude—she has truly drifted from her friends, and Mini in particular.
+Alex leaves Bristol one weekend, and Liv finds that, aside from her sister Maude, she has truly drifted from her friends, and Mini in particular.

 She begins to have intense pains and feels a large lump on her side, which she worries might be ovarian cancer.
 Ultimately, the lump turns out to be a grief-induced hallucination; responding to this, Liv takes a step towards dealing with Grace's death by placing flowers next to her tombstone alongside Rich, Doug, and Maude.
 While Mini's mum tries to convince her to give her child for adoption once it is born, and Franky is conflicted after Matty returns to Bristol, in "Franky & Mini", the girls decide to leave everything behind and abscond.

-Soon Mini wishes to return home, despite Franky's insistence.
-Alo learns of Mini's pregnancy and to her surprise—in the end—vows to take care of her no matter what.
-In the finale, Franky attempts to track down her mother, but instead finds her biological sister who declares their mother has died.
-At Alex's house party to celebrate leaving Bristol behind, she tells both Matty and Nick she loves them but cannot be with them.
+Soon, Mini wishes to return home, despite Franky's insistence.
+Alo learns of Mini's pregnancy and, to her surprise, in the end, vows to take care of her no matter what.
+In the finale, Franky attempts to track down her mother, but instead finds her biological sister, who declares that their mother has died.
+At Alex's house party to celebrate leaving Bristol behind, she tells both Matty and Nick she loves them, but cannot be with either of them.

-In the conclusion, Mini goes into labour, while Franky's sister takes her to see her mother—who is not dead after all.
+In the conclusion, Mini goes into labour, while Franky's sister takes her to see her mother, who is not dead, after all.
 Nick and Matty bond once again, and the latter turns himself in to the police.
-In the final scene, playing in parallel, Alex leaves Bristol for Thailand; Alo and Liv are beside Mini as she gives birth; Franky lays eyes on her mother; and Rich, outside the room where Mini is giving birth, looks at the camera and says 'bye'.
+In the final scene, playing in parallel, Alex leaves Bristol for Thailand; Alo and Liv are beside Mini as she gives birth; Franky lays eyes on her mother; and Rich, outside the room where Mini is giving birth, looks at the camera and says "bye".